Google drops out of bidding for $10 billion Pentagon data deal

 Google was provisionally certified in March to handle U.S. government data with "moderate" security, but Amazon.com Inc and Microsoft Corp have higher clearances.

-Amazon was widely viewed among Pentagon officials and technology vendors as the front-runner for the contract, known as the Joint Enterprise Defence Infrastructure cloud, or JEDI.
+Amazon was widely viewed among Pentagon officials and technology vendors as the front-runner for the contract, known as the Joint Enterprise Defense Infrastructure cloud, or JEDI.

 Google had been angling for the deal, hoping that the $10 billion annual contract could provide a giant boost to its nascent cloud business and catch up with Amazon and fellow JEDI competitor Microsoft.